prernaa/HRDetectionAndroidApp/README.md

 VIDEO and ISSUES:

 My resting heart according to an iPhone app should be around 72.
 As you can see in the video, my app also detects 72, however it’s not very stable.
 I could try to take a moving average of the heart rate and display that in order to stabilize it.
 Over a period of time, average heart rate detected by my app should be stable.

+NOTE: The following file could NOT be uploaded to github due to it's size.
+You'll need to re-install the opencv sdk: HeartRateMain/app/libs/OpenCV-android-sdk/sdk/native/3rdparty/libs/x86_64/libippicv.a